ArdanaLabs/ardana-dollar/utxo-design.md

 Purpose: To allow users or the protocol to deposit funds to a particular cost center, for later use.
 Validation Rules:
 - if a UTXO exists in the Treasury Validator for the given `costCenter`, then it must be included, otherwise one is minted
-- user may include one or more UTXO's as payment
+- user may include one or more UTXOs as payment

 inputs:
 - fee/collateral UTXO (from USER)